 In some cases, however, the misconduct may be so serious so as to justify summary dismissal.
 This is known as gross misconduct, where terminating employment without notice, or pay in lieu of notice, can be lawful, as long as you follow a fair process and there is clear evidence to support your finding.

-Gross misconduct can include things like theft, fraud, use or threats of violence, breaches of health and safety, or serious insubordination in the workplace.
+Gross misconduct can include acts such as theft, fraud, use or threats of violence, breaches of health and safety, or serious insubordination in the workplace.

 Dismissal due to a breach of a statutory restriction